asherk7/Workout-Tracker/README.md

     ```sh
     sudo systemctl status jenkins
     ```
-4. Go to http://localhost:8080 and check the pipeline
+4. Go to http://localhost:8080 and check the pipeline, to turn it off, run
+    ```sh
+    sudo systemctl stop jenkins
+    ```

 ### Installation